 Was tried for his tricherie, the trewest on erthe. | was tried for his treachery, the truest on earth.

 Other than making me itch with the need to “correct” the spelling, you can see how the text flows more in line with our English.
-We can understand what the Gawain Poet is saying because of how they constructed the sentences.
+We understand what the Gawain Poet is saying because of the construction of the sentences.

 The most important thing to know is that you can read most of the text without the use for the translation, mostly, if you’re a total weirdo like me.